Michael Jordan scores again, this time with his Jumpman logo

 “Well, he does own the team,” Westbook quipped.
 “He gets to pick that for sure.”

-Hornets forward Marvin Williams, who like Jordan played college basketball at North Carolina, said he knows the uniforms will be extremely popular with NBA fans simply because of the “international symbol” Jumpman has become.
-The logo features a silhouette of Jordan leaping through the air, his legs scissored with a basketball outstretched in one hand.
+Hornets forward Marvin Williams, who like Jordan played college basketball at North Carolina, said he knows the uniforms will be popular with NBA fans simply because of the “international symbol” Jumpman has become.
+The logo features a silhouette of Jordan leaping through the air, his legs scissored and one outstretched hand holding a basketball.

 “That symbol — I have seen people have it on their clothes, their cars, tattoos,” Williams said.